 Skill checks: The number of actions a skill check takes should be listed under skills.
 If a skill check has a time listed in minutes you must use 3 actions per turn consecutively until the skill check is completed.
 Each round is 6 seconds.

 Grappling (2 actions): A creature may attempt to grapple another creature as part of combat so long as it has at least 1 available appendage.
 To grapple, perform an unarmed attack vs your opponent’s defense neglecting any armor bonuses.
 Grappling a creature 1 size category larger than you suffers a -3 penalty to attack.
 Any larger and you may no longer attempt to grapple.
 Grappled creatures occupy the same square as you until they are released.
 The grappled creature is also considered vulnerable.
-Maintaining a grapple cost 2 actions and allows the grappler to spend movement actions at half speed (via the slowed condition) with the grappled creature.
+Maintaining a grapple costs 2 actions and allows the grappler to spend movement actions at half speed (via the slowed condition) with the grappled creature.
 Releasing a grapple is free.

 Grapple break (1 action): To escape a grapple a grappled creature initiates a strength contest with its grappler.
 If it succeeds, the grapple is broken.
 After breaking a grapple, you may attempt to counter grapple using the grapple action for free.